furti/FreeCAD-ArchTextures/README.md

 4. Add both to the rootNode of your object and the texture should show up

 ### TextureConfig
-The texture config holds all the informations about materials and the textures to apply to them.
+The texture config holds all the information about materials and the textures to apply to them.
 When displayed the textures will be added to the objects, when hidden the textures are removed.

 ### TextureManager
 The texture manager does the heavy lifting.
 It keeps track of all textures and the textured objects and can add/remove textures to/from objects.